 The operational practices vary differently between Northern California versus Southern California because of traffic volumes and commuter patterns in the two regions.
 Northern California highways usually experience two weekday congestion periods during peak morning and afternoon commute hours followed by a long period of non-congestion.
 Using a full-time operation would leave the HOV lane relatively unoccupied during off-peak hours and would not constitute an efficient utilization of the roadway.
 Southern California experiences very long hours of congestion, typically between six to eleven hours per day, with short off-peak traffic hours; part-time operation under these conditions would not be viable.

-According to California state law, the goals of HOV lane are to reduce congestion and improve air quality on the State Highway System.
-The law states that HOV lane is used "to stimulate and encourage the development of ways and means of relieving traffic congestion on California highways and, at the same time, to encourage individual citizens to pool their vehicular resources and thereby conserve fuel and lessen emission of air pollutants."
+According to California state law, the goals of HOV lanes are to reduce congestion and improve air quality on the State Highway System.
+The law states that HOV lanes are used "to stimulate and encourage the development of ways and means of relieving traffic congestion on California highways and, at the same time, to encourage individual citizens to pool their vehicular resources and thereby conserve fuel and lessen emission of air pollutants."

-HOV lane is a viable alternative, and in most cases is the only alternative, in meeting federal air quality conformity standards for capacity-increasing improvement project in metropolitan area.
-HOV facility represent one approach being used in metropolitan areas throughout the state to respond to growing traffic congestion, declining mobility level, air quality and environmental concerns.
+HOV lanes are a viable alternative, and in most cases is the only alternative, in meeting federal air quality conformity standards for capacity-increasing improvement projects in metropolitan areas.
+HOV facilities represent one approach being used in metropolitan areas throughout the state to respond to growing traffic congestion, declining mobility levels, air quality, and environmental concerns.

-Motorcycles, mass transits and vehicles with two or more (2+) occupants are allowed to access the HOV lanes during their operational hours.
-An "occupant" is defined as any person who occupies a safety restraint device, i.e. seat-belt.
+Motorcycles, mass transit, and vehicles with two or more (2+) occupants are allowed to access the HOV lanes during their operational hours.
+An "occupant" is defined as any person who occupies a safety restraint device, i.e., seat belt.

-Certain plug-in hybrid, alternative fuel and clean-air (ILEV / ULEV / SULEV) vehicles are exempted from the occupancy requirement.
+Certain plug-in hybrid, alternative fuel and clean-air (ILEV/ULEV/SULEV) vehicles are exempted from the occupancy requirement.
 These vehicles can be distinguish by a green (plug-in hybrid) or white (clean-air) decal issued by the Department of Motor Vehicles.
-Blood transport vehicles are not exempted from occupancy requirements, according to a determination (PDF) by the FHWA on January 17, 2018.

 The California Highway Patrol (CHP) is responsible for HOV lane enforcement.
-The goal is to keep HOV violation rate to less than 10%.
-Once monitor counts detect violation rate above 10%, District personnel will notify local area CHP of the need for heightened enforcement in a particular HOV corridor.
-HOV lane violation ticket is a minimum $490 fine.
-Fine may be higher for repeat offender.
+The goal is to keep HOV violation rates to less than 10%.
+Once monitor counts detect violation rates above 10%, District personnel will notify local area CHP of the need for heightened enforcement in a particular HOV corridor.
+An HOV lane violation ticket is a minimum $490 fine.
+Fine may be higher for repeat offenders.
 In addition, at the discretion of the county's Board of Supervisors, local counties can assess additional administrative fees.